I live for free.

 But in your day-to-day interactions, your relationship is that of neighbors or housemates.
 Who cleans what, noise issues, who gets access to the bathroom when; these are all completely separate from your landlord-tenant relationship.

-Finally, have an additional set of questions at the ready to evaluate them as a housemate or neighbor.
+Finally, have an additional set of questions ready to evaluate them as a housemate or neighbor.
 Just because they pay rent on time doesn’t mean they won’t drive you crazy with their dirty dishes or late-night movie marathons.

 Speed Limit: One Property Per Year